 Like Net Neutrality, a VPN is focused on helping you to enjoy online freedom and to protect yourself from ISPs’ practices that affect your privacy.
 With a VPN, you can bypass the restrictions that will be implemented as a result of Net Neutrality repeal.
 The VPN will allow you to access content blocked by your ISP and it will help you to avoid throttling.
 One thing to consider is that while a VPN will allow you to bypass most restrictions, if a website requires paid access, a VPN won’t be able to circumvent that.
 You will be able to access content online, but if access packages for a fast lane are implemented, it will be difficult to get around this using a VPN.

 What are the implications of Net Neutrality for Kodi users?

-Unfortunately for Kodi fans, without Nte Neutrality, their streaming experience will be severely affected.
+Unfortunately for Kodi fans, without Net Neutrality, their streaming experience will be severely affected.
 At the moment, Kodi users can stream free media content using third-party Kodi add-ons, which gather streaming links from different online sources.
 However, without Net Neutrality it is likely that all the websites from which the content is obtained, will be blocked.
 This means that Kodi users won’t be able to stream free media content.
-However, using a VPN will allow you to bypass restrictions and unblock websites that are used by Kodi third-party add-ons to get streaming links.
+However, using a VPN will allow you to bypass restrictions on Kodi and unblock websites that are used by Kodi third-party add-ons to get streaming links.
 With a VPN, Kodi users will also be able to change their location to access content that is not available in their country.

 Can Net Neutrality still be saved in the US?